enormandeau/github_tutorial/README.md

 ## Table of contents
-Use the links below to navigate to each section within this tutorial, from getting set up with git to more advanced notions.
+Use the links below to navigate to each section within this tutorial, from getting set up with Git to more advanced notions.

 ### [01 - Revision control from 10,000 feet](files/01_revision_control.md)